How can the use of accessible IT be promoted to K-12 educational entities?

 Special Education: Council for Exceptional Children (CEC) hosts the largest international professional organization dedicated to improving educational outcomes for individuals with exceptionalities, students with disabilities, and/or the gifted.

-Computers in Education: The National Educational Computing Conference (NECC) is an annual forum for educational computing professionals to learn and share the newest applications of technology in education.
+Computers in Education: The International Society for Technology in Education (ISTE) is an annual forum for educational computing professionals to learn and share the newest applications of technology in education.

 Technology for People with Disabilities: Closing The Gap sponsors an annual international conference for exploring how technology can enhance the lives of people with disabilities.